gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-22-the-blue-nile-a-walk-across-the-rooftops-5-1.md

 For the DTS .wav you can either burn it to a CD and play it in a suitable CD/DVD/Blu-Ray/etc player, or play the file directly using software (VLC).

-For the Apple .m4v files you can drop them onto the Music app and sync them across your devices.
+For the Apple .m4v files you can drop them onto the Music app or copy across your devices.

 *I'm sorry but I cannot help you with any of this.*